 We aim to process your CAS request within ten working days, however during peak periods such as enrolment, process times may increase.
 After we have processed your CAS request, we will send a CAS statement to your QMUL email account.

-The university will be closed from 18 December 2020 to 04 January 2020.
-If we receive your CAS request on or after 16 December 2020, we may not be able to start processing it until after the university re-opens on 4 January 2021.
+The university will close in the afternoon on 21 December 2022 and re-open in the morning 3 January 2023.
+If we receive your CAS request on or after 12 December 2022, we may not be able to issue your CAS until the university re-opens on 3 January 2021.

 Where to get more information